ngnk/streamsmiths/dashboard/README.md

 pip install -r requirements.txt
 ```

-2. Create .env file with your database connection string (in our case it is NEON_DATABASE_URL).
-If you use a separate service change variable name appropriately in dashboard script.
+2. Create .env file with your database connection string with NEON_DATABASE_URL as the variable name.
+If you use a separate service, feel free to change the variable name in dashboard script.

 3. Run:
 ```bash